- (740) 245-7484

 TEXTBOOK AND OTHER REQUIRED MATERIALS:

-PROGRAM OUTCOMES: The following outcomes have been adopted for the environmental science degree program for which this course is required:
+PROGRAM OUTCOMES: The following outcomes have been adopted for the biology or environmental science degree program for which this course is required:

 - Explain the fundamentals of scientific inquiry, interpret the results of scientific investigations, and draw reasonable conclusions from data.